FedericoSanto/Google-Data-Analytics-Capstone/README.md

 ## Conclusions

-I would suggest creating a marketing campaign targeted at casual riders that exemplifies the benefits of memberships.

-- Use printed ads located in the most popular stations for this type of user.
+In conclusion, the analysis underscores a compelling opportunity for Cyclistic to boost profitability by transitioning casual riders into annual members.
+The strategy involves implementing a targeted marketing campaign designed to showcase the benefits of membership, leveraging the existing awareness among casual riders.

+**Recommended actions**

+Strategic ad placement:
+- Deploy printed ads strategically at high-traffic stations frequented by casual riders, including:
   - Streeter Dr & Grand Ave to Streeter Dr & Grand Ave
   - DuSable Lake Shore Dr & Monroe St to DuSable Lake Shore Dr & Monroe St
   - DuSable Lake Shore Dr & Monroe St to Streeter Dr & Grand Ave

+Incentivize morning rides:
-- The most popular starting ride times are in the afternoon (4 pm to 6 pm).
-Create a campaign offering discounts for Casual riders in the morning hours, to make it more attractive.
+- Recognizing the popularity of afternoon rides, consider offering morning discounts for casual riders.
+This approach aims to make membership more appealing during specific time slots.

-**Measurable Impact**
+**Measuring success**
+The impact of the campaign will be tracked through:

-The campaign's success can be measured by tracking the change in ridership during morning hours and the conversion rate of casual riders to members.
+- Changes in ridership during morning hours.
+- Conversion rates of casual riders to annual members.

+**Strategic flexibility**
-This allows for data-driven evaluation and adjustments to the campaign strategy based on performance.
+The success metrics will serve as a compass for data-driven decision-making.
+This approach allows for ongoing assessment and adjustments to the campaign strategy, ensuring adaptability to changing dynamics.

+In essence, this targeted marketing initiative aligns with Cyclistic's overarching goal of maximizing annual memberships for sustained and profitable growth.